 Hardware startups grow differently than software-only startups, but when founders take advantage of new resources, we believe they can claim their rightful place among the most successful tech companies in the world.

 The hardware narrative

 Everyone knows about the Meteoric rise of Lyft and Spotify.
 Software – and particularly consumer-facing apps – have an edge in venture capital, in that it is easier for them to model growth and promise quick returns.
-(Time goes on the X axis, and app store downloads go on the Y axis – and boom, a compelling pitch.)

-Deep technology/hardware startups are different.
+Hardware startups are different.
 These startups attack some of the hardest problems in tech: breakthroughs in engineering, computer science, biotech, and other disciplines.
 The complexity of working in the physical world means there is a greater need for upfront investment, and less flexibility around product/market fit.

-A quick list of the challenges hardware startups tend to face:
+Here are some key challenges hardware startups tend to face:

 - Navigating complex regulations